Dahandla/Sara-Sight-v1.2/README.md

 Welcome to the official repository for **Sara Sight v1.2** — a locally running, voice-enabled computer vision assistant powered by open AI models and packaged for desktop with PyInstaller.

 > 🔐 **Note:** This repository currently hosts documentation and compiled releases only.
-Source code is private for now but may be released in the future.
+The source code is private for now but may be released in the future.

 ---